How I Ended Up Here

 My Story

-2023 was my first real season: 4th at Pedalma Madrid–Barcelona (700km), 12th at Race Across France (2500km), and then my first ultra victory—winning SUCH in under 40 hours.
+2023 was the first real step forward: 4th at Pedalma Madrid–Barcelona, 12th at Race Across France 2500, and my first ultra win at SUCH.
 In 2024 I levelled up with coach Loïc Lepoutre and sports psychologist Mattia Piffaretti.
-I fought for wins in every race, scratched late at Race Across France after a strong start, and finished 2nd at SUCH.
-The improvement was clear, even when the results weren’t.
+I fought for wins in every race, scratched late at RAF after a strong start, and finished 2nd at SUCH.
+Even when the results weren’t perfect, the direction was clear.

-2025: breaking through (and learning).
-I won the Race Across France—2,615 km with 37,000 m of climbing in 5 days and 13 hours—one of Europe’s biggest road ultras, four years after taking up cycling.
-It didn’t feel like a finish line as much as a confirmation: the work works.
-Later that year, I lined up for the Swiss Ultra Cycling Challenge for the fifth time.
-I’d neglected preparation and my head wasn’t there.
+2025 was a breakthrough — and a reminder.
+I won the Race Across France, covering 2,615 km and 37,000 m of climbing in 5 days and 13 hours.
+Four years after taking up cycling, I’d won one of Europe’s biggest road ultras.
+It didn’t feel like a finish line.
+It felt like confirmation: the work works.
+Later that year, I lined up for SUCH for the fifth time.
+I arrived underprepared; my head wasn’t there.
 The road made it obvious: DNF after 400 km.
 Brutal, honest, and useful.
-Nothing is granted—everything is earned.
-That reminder is part of why I love this sport.
+Ultra has a way of telling the truth whether you want to hear it or not.

 Why ultra?